mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 |:--:|:--:|
 |![Elasticsearch-Guide-1GB](../images/Elasticsearch-Guide-1GB-htop.png)|![Elasticsearch-Guide-4GB](../images/Elasticsearch-Guide-4GB-htop.png)|

-***Please don't forget!
-This isn't necessarily the best configuration.***
+***Please don’t forget!
+This isn’t necessarily the best configuration.***

 #### Warning: The memory in this list is for Elasticsearch.
-It's not the total memory of the VPS.
+It’s not the total memory of the VPS.

 After changing any of these settings, start Elasticsearch: